-The COVID-19 pandemic has changed the way many companies are able to conduct their day to day business and early on nearly 40 million Americans were unemployed.
-The good news is states are beginning to open up, allowing people to return to work.
+The COVID-19 pandemic has changed the way many companies are able to conduct their day to day business.
+According to the Bureau of Labor, as of January 2021, the current unemployment rate stood at 6.7 percent.
+The good news, is in areas where new infections are decreasing more people are able to return to work, as well as more companies are offering opportunities to work remotely.
 If you are back to work after being unemployed for some time, there are a few things you’ll want to do as you return to the workplace.

 Before you give in to the excitement of returning to work, there are a few details you need to handle first.
 These are a few of the things you’ll want to do as you return to the workplace after a prolonged unemployment period.

 If you were among the millions of Americans receiving unemployment compensation while unemployed, now is the time to notify your state authority that you no longer require the assistance.
 Each state has different policies and procedures to go through when returning to work.

 The key is getting the right information from your state agency to avoid any penalties, fees, and fines if you receive additional payments beyond what is necessary.

 You might be returning to a familiar office space (working for the same organization, for instance) or working somewhere completely new and different.
 In either case, your office landscape may look completely different due to increased COVID-19 safety precautions many employers are taking to help protect their employees and customers.

 Getting back into a daily routine often begins before you even get in your car to go to work.
 Chances are you have a few days or even weeks to prepare.